 So, what exactly does this new algorithm include?
 Why is it important?
 How does it relate to SEO?
 Why is it important for you and your business?
-Media Venue has the answers to these questions and more:

 The Bert algorithm is Google’s biggest algorithm update in almost 5 years (when the RankBrain algorithm debuted).
-“Bert” stands for “Bidirectional Encoder Representations from Transformers” and essentially focuses on better understanding the way humans use language and how that affects search engine queries.
+“Bert” stands for “Bidirectional Encoder Representations from Transformers” and focuses on better understanding the way humans use language and how that affects search engine queries.

-Essentially, Bert is now looking to better understand the bidirectional relationship of a keyword (the words coming before and after the keyword), slang words, and homonyms (words with multiple meanings).
+Essentially, Bert is looking to better understand the bidirectional relationship of a keyword (the words coming before and after the keyword), slang words, and homonyms (words with multiple meanings).
 Bert’s goal is to use the better understanding of these words and phrases to present more relevant search results.

-Like we mentioned before, the new Bert algorithm will change the way 10% of search results appear in Google (thereby affecting their PageRank for a keyword or a keyphrase) and the way ad results will appear.
+Like we mentioned before, the new Bert algorithm will change the way 10% of search results appear in Google (thereby affecting their PageRank for a keyword or a key phrase) and the way ad results will appear.
 In addition, the new algorithm will also affect featured snippets.

-While the Bert algorithm is important, it’s imperative to note that the new Bert algorithm isn’t replacing any older algorithms; instead, it is merely an add-on that is working alongside the RankBrain algorithm to bring consumers better search results.
+While the Bert algorithm is important, it is imperative to note that it is not replacing any older algorithms.
+Instead, the Bert algorithm is merely an add-on that is working alongside the RankBrain algorithm.
+Together, they can bring consumers better search results.

-However, the new algorithm highlights how important it is to have a solid SEO foundation in place for your business, especially due to its focus on long-tail queries.
-Building up SEO through strong website content and claiming your Google MyBusiness (GMB) listing can help improve your SEO and all-around performance on search engines.
+However, the new algorithm highlights how important it is to have a solid SEO foundation in place for your business.
+This is especially important due to its focus on long-tail queries.
+Building up SEO through strong website content and claiming your Google My Business (GMB) listing can help improve your SEO and all-around performance on search engines.